James Cartwright

-James Edward "Hoss" Cartwright (born September 22, 1949) is a retired United States Marine Corps four-star general who last served as the eighth vice chairman of the Joint Chiefs of Staff from August 31, 2007, to August 3, 2011.
+James Edward "Hoss" Cartwright (born September 22, 1949) is a retired United States Marine Corps general who last served as the eighth vice chairman of the Joint Chiefs of Staff from August 31, 2007, to August 3, 2011.
 He previously served as the Commander, U.S. Strategic Command, from September 1, 2004, to August 10, 2007, and as Acting Commander, U.S. Strategic Command from July 9, 2004, to September 1, 2004.
 He retired from the Marine Corps on August 3, 2011, after nearly 40 years of service.

 Cartwright was accused of providing classified information that was published in the book Confront and Conceal by David Sanger.
 During the course of the investigation, Cartwright agreed to be interviewed by the FBI without a lawyer present.
 He was indicted for lying to the FBI regarding the time and locations of meetings with Sanger.
 Cartwright was never charged with leaking any classified information; Sanger maintains that Cartwright did not provide him with any classified material.
 On October 17, 2016, he pleaded guilty to lying to the FBI regarding an investigation into the source of leaked classified information.
 He had been scheduled to be sentenced on January 31, 2017, but was pardoned and had his security clearance restored by President Barack Obama on January 17, 2017.